 Never ignore a bill

 If you do not have the funds available on your due date, whatever you do, don’t ignore it!
 Too many missed or late payments could lead to a credit-busting default.
 Instead, call your lender and ask if they offer internal hardship assistance.
 Programs such as this can potentially help you reduce your monthly payments until you’re able to get back on your feet.
 Payment deferment, forbearance, or a good-faith grace period may also be available.
-Options like this may not be a guarantee, you might be surprised to learn how many businesses are actually willing to work with you during a time of need.
+Options like this may not be a guarantee, but you might be surprised to learn how many businesses are actually willing to work with you during a time of need.

 2. Dispute credit report errors

 Are you sitting down?
-Good, because a whopping 79% of credit reports contain at least one error!
+Good, because a whopping 79% of credit reports could contain at least one error!
 Inaccurate claims, duplicate data, and even fraud can negatively affect your creditworthiness.
 Even though you may not be able to prevent credit errors from popping up on your report, you can take action to potentially remove them via the dispute process.
 To begin, review your 3-bureau credit reports.
 If you detect an error, it’s wise to dispute it quickly.
 Depending on the severity of the error listed, a successful dispute removal could help you improve your credit score.
 To learn more about the dispute process, including how to file a new dispute, click here.

 3. Reduce your credit utilization ratio